pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_channel-groups.md

 `
 ```

-Parameters:
+Parameters
-- channels (NSArray): Channel names to remove.
-If empty list passed, the whole channel group will be removed.
+- channels (NSArray): List of channel names to remove from the group.
+If empty list is passed, the whole channel group will be removed.
-- group (NSString): Channel group from which to remove channels.
+- group (NSString): Channel group to modify.
-- block (PNChannelGroupChangeCompletionBlock): Completion block; receives request processing status.
+- block (PNChannelGroupChangeCompletionBlock): Completion block with request processing status (success/error).

 ### Sample code